kubernetes/website/content/en/docs/concepts/overview/working-with-objects/kubernetes-objects.md

 The precise format of the object `spec` is different for every Kubernetes object, and contains nested fields specific to that object.
 The [Kubernetes API Reference](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/) can help you find the spec format for all of the objects you can create using Kubernetes.
-For example, the `spec` format for a Pod can be found in [PodSpec v1 core](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podspec-v1-core), and the `spec` format for a Deployment can be found [DeploymentSpec v1 apps](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#deploymentspec-v1-apps).
+For example, the `spec` format for a Pod can be found in [PodSpec v1 core](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podspec-v1-core), and the `spec` format for a Deployment can be found in [DeploymentSpec v1 apps](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#deploymentspec-v1-apps).

 {{% /capture %}}